Home » CV

 University of Puerto Rico-Mayagüez, 2017-2018

-- Periodical monographic works were done, an example of these are: “El cronotopo del litoral en La víspera del hombre de René Marqués” (The chronotope of the coast in La víspera del hombre by René Marqués) and “De un pájaro las dos alas: el bildungsroman en las novelas Écue-Yamba-O de Alejo Carpentier y La víspera del hombre de René Marqués” ( Of the same bird, its wings: the bildungsroman in the novels Écue-Yamba-O by Alejo Carpentier and La víspera del hombre by René Marqués).
+• Periodical monographic works were done, an example of these are: “El cronotopo del litoral en La víspera del hombre de René Marqués” (The chronotope of the coast in La víspera del hombre by René Marqués) and “De un pájaro las dos alas: el bildungsroman en las novelas Écue-Yamba-O de Alejo Carpentier y La víspera del hombre de René Marqués” (Of the same bird, its wings: the bildungsroman in the novels Écue-Yamba-O by Alejo Carpentier and La víspera del hombre by René Marqués).

 PUBLICATIONS

-Pesante González, Eddie Joel.
+• Pesante González, Eddie Joel.
 “El litoral en La víspera del hombre.”
-Cuadrivium 14, (2021):
+Cuadrivium 14 (2021): 181–185.

-Pesante-González, Eddie J. Esta canción es diferente: resistencias y emergencias en selecciones de Yo Protesto por Roy Brown Ramirez, Aires Bucaneros por Aires Bucaneros y Algo más que rabia por Zoraida Santiago Buitrago.
-Puerto Rico: University of Puerto Rico- Mayagüez, 2020, undergraduate thesis.
+• Pesante-González, Eddie J. Esta canción es diferente: resistencias y emergencias en selecciones de Yo Protesto por Roy Brown Ramírez, Aires Bucaneros por Aires Bucaneros y Algo más que rabia por Zoraida Santiago Buitrago.
+Puerto Rico: University of Puerto Rico-Mayagüez, 2020 (Undergraduate Thesis).

 CONFERENCE AND POSTER PRESENTATIONS